HyrumClawson/startup-example/README.md

 * I've included websocket capabilities on my Upload page.
 * Now  using webSockets users can see when other users are uploading links and what the titles of those links are.
 * They will also see a repository connected message when they are connected and a repository disconnected when they are not.

+## React Deliverable

+### Accomplished so Far
+* What an absolute fun time that was!!!
+Definitely a bit nerve wracking but I've got everything bundled and whatnot with react for your browsing pleasure!
+Enjoy!!
+* No new features, just everything uses react to display instead of DOM manipulation.
+I did add some CSS so that when the link repository displays it's surrounded by a different blue.
+Also now the descriptions display along with the link to the footage clip.
+* you can switch between chats still.
+It's just displaying the wrong messages when you select the chat topic.
+But I know what's wrong and I'm going to fix it soon!